frispete/wm-win-tool/README.md

        -t, --title title    match window title
 ```

-class and title are simple case sensitive wildcard pattern by default, that
+`--class` and `--title` specify simple case sensitive wildcard pattern by
-can be supplied multiple times to match a certain subset of windows.
-The
+default, that can be supplied multiple times to select a subset of windows
-`regexp` option switches to regular expression matching.
-Make sure to properly
+to be stored.
+The `--regexp` option switches to regular expression matching.
-quote such arguments.
+Make sure to properly quote such arguments.

-Note, that the selection parameters for store and restore should match.
+Note, that the selection parameters for store and restore *should* match.

-restore will restore the window positions, matched by class or pattern, and
+`restore` will restore the window properties, selected by class or pattern,
-arg is either a timestamp from store list, or a relative index (eg. -1 for
+and `arg` is either a timestamp from `storelist`, or a relative index (eg.
-the latest session store [default], -2 for the second latest...).
+-1 for the latest session [default], -2 for the second latest...).

-The bracket option just matches the part of the window title in square
+The `--bracket` option just matches the part of the window title in square
 brackets.
 This is most useful in conjunction with Firefox and the
 [Window Titler addon](https://github.com/tpamula/webextension-window-titler).

 Example Usage
 -------------
-In order to save Firefox sessions: install the `Window Titler addon` and
+In order to save your Firefox sessions: install the `Window Titler addon` and
-supply all windows with a **unique** name, that should appear in square
+supply all windows with a **unique** title, that should appear in square
-brackets in front of the window title, that changes depending on which tab
+brackets in front of the window title, while the normal window title changes
-is actived.
+depending on which tab is actived.

 Now saving a session is as easy as:
 ```
 wm-win-tool -vb store
 ```

-You can run this command as many times, as you want.
+You can run this command as many times as you want.
 As long as the session
 wasn't changed meanwhile, it won't store a new session (unless the `--force`
 option is supplied).